eclipse-kuksa/kuksa-android-sdk/docs/CONTRIBUTING.md

 Our goal is to have an early indication which allows us more easily to find breaking or behavioral changes when running our SDK on a specific version of the Databroker.

 When one of these builds fail a short validity check should be done:
-- Where the correct versions of the SDK and Databroker used?
+- Were the correct versions of the SDK and Databroker used?
 - Is it a sporadically failing test?
-Does a re-run fix it?
+Does a re-run fixes it?
 - Is apparent if the issue is inside the SDK (e.g. wrongly written test, bug) or inside the Databroker (e.g. behavioral change, bug)?

-Using different versions of SDK and Databroker give different indications with varying importance.
+Using different versions of the SDK and Databroker give different indications with varying importance.
 See the following list:

 **SDK:latestRelease -> Databroker:latestRelease**
 This means that issues exist between the latest released version of the SDK and the latest released version of the Databroker.